Why Am I Always Sore After Workouts?

 How to Soothe Sore Muscles Naturally

-• Eat protein within 60 minutes post-exercise
+• Eating protein + carbs within 60 minutes post-exercise

-• Try light foam rolling or massage
+• Foam rolling or self-massage

 Final Thoughts